mstraa/hiit-timer/PRD_HIIT_Timer_App.md

 - Add a content description for accessibility support
 - Update the `TimerButton` composable to handle this icon-based variant

+**FR-021: Timer Display Visual Hierarchy Enhancement**
+- Make the decisecond (tenth of a second) portion visually smaller than the main time portion
+- Decisecond part (".d" portion) should appear at approximately half the font size of the seconds/minutes portion
+- Apply consistent approach for both display formats:
+  - For times < 60 seconds (SS.d format): Make the ".3" in "45.3" half the size of "45"
+  - For times ≥ 60 seconds (MM:SS.d format): Make the ".3" in "01:45.3" half the size of "01:45"
+- Ensure proper vertical alignment with baseline alignment of the larger time portion
+- Maintain readability across different screen sizes using responsive font sizing
+- Improve visual hierarchy emphasizing the most important part of the time while showing precision

 **FR-018: Rest Timer Controls**
 - "No Rest" toggle switch to completely disable rest periods
 - Minimum rest time validation (1 second when rest is enabled)